Interstate 290 (Illinois): Austin Boulevard to Chicago Loop

 The easternmost section of I-290 is 7 mi long and runs entirely through the city of Chicago to the terminus at I-90/I-94.
 It runs below grade for its entire length.

 This highway is four lanes wide in both directions for its entire length, and most onramps and offramps are located just two blocks apart.
 Therefore, an exit in one direction may be marked one street (e.g., Laramie Avenue), while the same exit in the other direction may be marked another (e.g., Cicero Avenue), even though the streets are only a block apart.
 This configuration results in most exits on this portion of the road being marked as A/B exits.

 Eastbound congestion is lighter here than through the "Avenues", generally limited to congestion on the tight onramps to the Kennedy and Dan Ryan expressways (Jane Byrne Interchange) at the eastern terminus or blind onramps at Kostner and Homan avenues.
 Westbound, congestion is heavy starting at Laramie due to the left-hand exit at Austin (which combines a "perfect storm" of a four-down-to-three lane reduction, an unfamiliar left-hand exit, and entrance and in-merging traffic of the central onramp).
 Most afternoons, this bottleneck can skyrocket the "Post Office to Wolf (Road)" commute time to over an hour (up from 16 minutes with no traffic).

 The Eisenhower Expressway runs along blacktop pavement for the length of the section, except between Kostner Avenue and Independence Boulevard, where it runs on concrete pavement.

 The eastern terminus of I-290 is the Jane Byrne Interchange with I-90/I-94.
-After this junction, the route becomes elevated and continues as a highway until LaSalle Street, at which point it passes under LaSalle Street Station and comes out the other side as a city street (Ida B. Wells Drive).
+After this junction, the route becomes elevated and continues as a highway until Wells Street (Chicago), at which point it passes under the Old Chicago Main Post Office and becomes a city street (Ida B. Wells Drive).
 The Ida B. Wells Drive route continues east until the street is stopped by Buckingham Fountain.

 The Blue Line operates in the median of the Eisenhower from Halsted Street to Cicero Avenue.
 After Cicero, the line leaves the median and runs on the south side of the Eisenhower for the remainder of its route to Des Plaines Avenue, Forest Park.